 Is Wikibuy A Scam

-Wikibuy.com is a legitimate site that will help you save money most of the time whether with lower prices or coupon deals.
+Wikibuy.com is a legitimate site that will help you save money most of the time whether with lower prices or coupons.
 You can find details on TrustScam about it here.

 Is Wikibuy Safe?

 Because Wikibuy does integrate with retailers it will track your shopping habits and purchases.
-This is the only way it can help you find the best deals.
+This is the only way it can help you find the best coupons and offers.

 Overall we do find Wikibuy safe and could not find any major complaints or issues with safety.